nayelygut/MechaCar_Statistical_Analysis/README.md

 ![](Images/summary_linearregression.png)

-Is the slope of the linear model considered to be zero?
-Why or why not?
 P-value of our linear regression is 5.53e-11, which is smaller than the significance level of 0.05 assumed here.

-Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?
+I was trying to use the linear model to predict mpf of MechaCar prototypes.
 R-squared value is 0.71, roughly 71% of the variability is explaine by this model.
 In addition, our p-value is smaller than our assumed number, so there is evidence to say that our slope is not zero.

 ## Summary Statistics on Suspension Coils

 The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?

 ![](Images/total_summary.png)
 The suspension coils variance is met for the total manufacturing lots.